jatin-gawad/dns_azure_cloudflare/webapp_dns_cloudflare.md

-Sure, I can help you create a Markdown file with the content you provided.
-Here is the step-by-step guide formatted in Markdown:
+step-by-step guide formatted in Markdown:

 ```markdown
 # Adding a Custom Domain and Updating Cloudflare for Production Environment